 Do you know a family that’s been changed by a divorce?
 Join Lucille as she worries and wonders about her family on this episode of Kids Corner.

 Liz has an amazing opportunity to meet a famous rock star—unless his pride gets in his way!

 Scooter hides on the bus so he can go on the 5th-grade camping trip.
 He’s discovered too late to send him home.
 But in the morning, Scooter is missing!

-Liz and Spike are trying out for a school team.
-Do they have what it takes to make the team?
-Find out on this episode of Kids Corner.
+Do Liz and Spike have what it takes to make the school team?

 Liz gets the band together to play a new song he's written.
-But when things don't go smoothly, the kids realize that pride has a way of ruining even the best of intentions.
+But what's getting in the way and ruining everything?

 Liz and the gang’s soccer team face fierce opponents when they play the Lagarto City Junior Dragons.
 Gaby Tegu joins Liz’s team.
-Is she a new friend?
 Whose side is she on anyway?

 Grandpa is acting really strange.
 One day he's really crabby, and the next day he's nice.
 What's going on?